-In 2010 alone, PSI helped prevent approximately 39 million malaria episodes and 300,000 malaria deaths; 4 million unintended pregnancies; 7 million cases of diarrhea; and nearly 180,000 new HIV infections.
+After being named President and CEO in 2007, Mr. Hofmann led PSI on its strategic path to double health impact between 2007 and 2011.
+In 2011 alone, PSI helped prevent 57.5 million malaria episodes and 481,000 malaria deaths among children; 4.7 million unintended pregnancies; 3.9 million cases of diarrhea; and 207,000 new HIV infections.

 Prior to joining PSI, Mr. Hofmann was a career American diplomat for 23 years.
-He served as U.S. ambassador to the Republic of Togo, executive secretary of the Department of State, and deputy chief of mission (senior career diplomat) at the American Embassy in Paris.
+He served as U.S. Ambassador to the Republic of Togo, Executive Secretary of the Department of State, and Deputy Chief of Mission (senior career diplomat) at the U.S. Embassy in Paris, France.

 Mr. Hofmann is a graduate of Georgetown University and the National Defense University.
-He is a director of the U.S. Global Leadership Coalition, a member of the American Academy of Diplomacy, and a member of the External Board of Advisors of Pennsylvania State University’s School of International Affairs.
+He is a director of the U.S. Global Leadership Campaign, a member of the American Academy of Diplomacy, a member of the Board of Directors of the One Acre Fund, and a member of the External Board of Advisors of Pennsylvania State University’s School of International Affairs.